elegant-scipy/elegant-scipy/markdown/ch4.markdown

                       application, as illustrated in the main text, by adjusting the parameter $\beta$.

-Applying the Kaiser window here, we see that the peaks are significantly sharper, at the cost of some reduction in peak width (spectrum resolution):
+Applying the Kaiser window here, we see that the sidelobes have been drastically reduced, at the cost of a slight widening in the main lobe.

 *For online notebook, use something like:*